Q. Will the data about assets entered on Form 2: project registration form be transferred to Form 9: project completion form?

 Q. Can I start a project as soon as I have enrolled?

-All projects must be approved by your fund provider and approved by us before any Landfill Communities Fund (LCF) money can be spent or works carried out.
+No. All projects must be approved by your fund provider and approved by ENTRUST before any Landfill Communities Fund (LCF) money can be spent or works carried out.

 Q. What if I am not happy with the decision of the Review Panel?